Defining Employee Feedback Plans and Pinpointing Areas for Improvement: The Tactical Guide

 This is why I’ve designed this seven-step guide that is fairly simple and you can use it as a foundation for giving feedback and pinpointing issues with your new hire.

-1. Develop a System of Competencies
+1. Build a Structured Competency System

 Some people who join an organization may be great, but do not necessarily fit the organizational culture.
 This means that the types of skills they possess or the types of activities they are good at may fit a different organization, but not necessarily your own company.